PratikMaitra/Sym_chk/README.md

 ### License & Citation

-This tool is licensed under the MIT open-source license for the model.
+This tool is licensed under the MIT open-source license.

 If you use this tool, please cite our paper **"Developing a BioBERT-based Natural Language Processing Algorithm for Acute Myeloid Leukemia Symptom Identification from Clinical Notes- Sena Chae, Pratik Maitra, Padmini Srinivasan "**.